huBioinfo/CytoTalk/README.md

 <br />

 ## I. Input files
 * A comma-delimited “.csv” file containing scRNA-Seq data for each cell type under study.
 Each file contains the ln-transformed normalized scRNA-Seq data for a cell type with rows as genes (GENE SYMBOL) and columns as cells.
 Examples are in the /Input/ folder.
-The files should be named as:
+The files should be named as:**scRNAseq_Fibroblasts.csv**,**scRNAseq_Macrophages.csv**,**scRNAseq_EndothelialCells.csv**,**scRNAseq_CellTypeName.csv**…
-“scRNAseq_Fibroblasts.csv”
-“scRNAseq_Macrophages.csv”
-“scRNAseq_EndothelialCells.csv”
-“scRNAseq_CellTypeName.csv”
-…

 * A “TwoCellTypes.txt” file indicating the two cell types between which the signaling network is predicted.
 Please make sure that the cell type names should be consistent with scRNA-Seq data files above.